epic-collab/epic-collab.github.io/acii.md

 title: 2023 ACII Workshop
 ---

-At the <a href = "https://acii-conf.net/">2023 Affective Computing + Intelligence Interaction Conference</a> (September 10-13), we will host a half-day EPiC workshop.
-This workshop will include:
+At the <a href = "https://acii-conf.net/">2023 Affective Computing + Intelligence Interaction Conference</a> (September 10-13), we hosted a half-day EPiC workshop.
+This workshop included:

 1. A first-time reveal of the results of the <a href = "https://epic-collab.github.io/competition/">2023 EPiC Challenge</a>.